The checklist for decentralizing Local Digital Marketing for your network

 Information about points of sale is the basis for good SEO, without which it is impossible for Internet users to find it!
 Manage information about its points of sale on all media that matter and make sense for your industry.

-• Organize basic information: Ensure your brand image is respected by setting the basic elements of local listings: name, description, services, regular hours, photos,...
-Let local stores manage certain updates such as exceptional hours or new products or services.
+This allows you to have a view of the entire set of your réseau cards, while giving local access for managing their own page. - Organize basic information: Ensure the respect of your brand image by setting the basic elements of local listings: name, description, services, regular hours, photos,...
+Allow the local team to make certain updates such as exceptional hours or new products or services.

 Customer Review Management